adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/recipes.md

 ```

 This API will interact with whatever photo sharing API is available on the device, open the requested file and return a standard
 `Stream` object.
-Loading a media file is made much simpler using the cross-platform [Xamarin Media] plugin.
+Loading a media file is made much simpler using the cross-platform [Xamarin Media plugin][3].
 This plugin allows
 the user to take photos or video, or pick  the media file from a gallery.
 It's available on NuGet, so add the `Xam.Plugin.Media`
 plugin to each of the platform-specific projects.